Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Stars Betting Insights

-- The Stars have won 43 of their 67 games when favored on the moneyline this season (64.2%).
+- The Stars have a 43-24 record when favored on the moneyline this season.

-- The implied moneyline probability for this matchup gives the Stars a 62.3% chance to win.
+- The Stars have an implied moneyline win probability of 62.3% in this game.

 Kraken Betting Insights

-- The Kraken have won 24, or 44.4%, of the 54 games they have played as an underdog this season.
+- The Kraken have won 24, or 44.4%, of the 54 games they have played while the underdog this season.

-- Seattle has a record of 15-10 in games when oddsmakers have them as underdogs of at least +140 on the moneyline.
+- Seattle has entered 25 games this season as an underdog by +140 or more and is 15-10 in those contests.

 Stars vs Kraken Additional Info